 Then things start looking up: he finds Aunt Betsey, she takes him in and sets him up for life.
 She is undoubtedly the baddest bitch in this story, and I adored her.
 She has no hesitation in telling people to fuck right off when they tried to stick their noses in, and she protects and cherishes this charming old guy Mr Dick (the bloke’s a few sandwiches short of a picnic, but Betsey makes damn sure no one is shipping him off to a home).
 Betsey sets Dave up in a school without daily beating or torture (fancy!), and sponsors his gap-year to travel and “find himself”.

 Dave finally settles down into a respectable profession, and promptly falls in love with his boss’ daughter.
-She’s a basic bitch in the extreme, but Dave doesn’t seem to notice, and he finally gets to marry her after her father croaks – only, she’s not that great at wifeing, and she dies pretty soon herself.
+She’s extremely basic, but Dave doesn’t seem to notice, and he finally gets to marry her after her father croaks – only, she’s not that great at wifeing, and she dies pretty soon after, too.
 Dave’s mates get into all sorts of trouble with money and politics and love, and there’s some unpleasant business with women falling from grace and turning to lives of prostitution and such – all of the characters weave in and out of Dave’s life, and yet are described so richly and have such entertaining development that you never once lose track of who they are or what they’re about.

 In the end, a bunch of his mates ship off to Australia to start over, another bunch of them die (that’s how you can tell the story’s wrapping up – a device I’m noticing is rather common in 19th century literature), and Dave marries the girl who’s secretly pined after him all his life.
 He becomes a successful writer and spawns a bunch of kids, the good guys live happily ever after, and the bad guys go to prison.
-It’s fucking great!
+Isn’t that fucking great?!